lsst-dm/dmtn-143/index.rst

 To enable transfer of the pixel images to the systems that need them, the CCS image writing software will be enhanced to accept commands or scripts that can be executed once an image and its metadata has been written successfully.
 These commands will be configured into the CCS software by specifying a destination name, the command, an opaque parameter string, and a priority order.
-This configuration information will be published in SAL messasges as part of the CCS configuration.
+This configuration information will be published in SAL messages as part of the CCS configuration.

 After an image is written, all commands will be executed on that image, in priority order.
 Commands should be executed in parallel, but it should be possible to limit the number of commands being executed at the same time at the cost of increased latency.